Work assessment allowance (AAP)

 It must be possible for your ability to work to improve

-In order to receive AAP, it must be possible that your ability to work can improve so that you can retain or find work, through:
+In order to receive AAP, it must be possible that your ability to work can improve so that you can retain or find work, through treatment, employment scheme og follow-up.

-- Employment scheme.
 For example, this may be facilitation, training, work training or a job club.
-Read more about employment schemes.
+Read more about employment schemes (text in Norwegian).

 You are entitled to sickness benefits for 52 weeks.
 If you are approaching the end of your 52-week sickness benefit period and you are still ill, you must apply for AAP yourself.
 You will not receive AAP automatically.
 The earliest you can receive AAP is from and including the day you submit your application.